akashacms/pdf-document-construction-set/README.md

 <img src="https://raw.githubusercontent.com/akashacms/pdf-document-construction-set/refs/heads/main/guide/assets/logo-pdf-document-maker.png" class="ml-auto mr-auto" alt="PDF Document Maker"/>
 </figure>

-# PDF Document Maker - Tooling to generate high fidelity PDF documents from Markdown or AsciiDoc
+# PDF Document Maker - Generate high fidelity PDF documents from Markdown or AsciiDoc, PDF manipulation

 _PDF Document Maker_ supports creating richly formatted documents, in both HTML and PDF format, using file types (Markdown, CSS, etc) which are easily tracked in a source code repository, and which are easily edited with IDEs like Visual Studio Code.
+It also supports many of the PDF manipulation functions used in PDF document creation.

 There are many tools for creating richly formatted documents, such as WYSIWYG word processors like Libre Office.
 But, they're not easily tracked in Git or other source code repositories.
 Many kinds of technical projects require the ability to track all assets, including documentation, in a source repository, but also need to produce good looking documentation.

 While Markdown is a flexible markup format, it produces plain looking output.
 Generating a PDF with fidelity close to what we'd get from a WYSIWYG word processor like Libre Office requires significant ability to customize the Markdown-HTML conversion result.
-PDF Document Maker gives you a head start on that, and also helps to precisely customize the HTML and CSS any way you like.
+PDF Document Maker gives you a head start on that, and also supports precisely customizing the HTML and CSS any way you like.

 The features include: